LowellLim/my-portfolio/README.md

 # My Porfolio Website

-A basic hotel portfolio website built with Sveltekit.
+A basic portfolio website built with Sveltekit.